gvwilson/thirdbit/src/fiction/still/index.md

 rubbing his forehead.
 "How are you?"

-The old puppet set the black tin down on the workbench that stood against the far wall.
+The old puppet set the black tin down on the battered workbench that stood against the far wall.
 "Of course, pulley would need a hook up there."
 He jerked a thumb up at the ceiling without looking.
 "Need a ladder to get it in, and where am I going to find a ladder?